Upload Your Data

 SODA utilizes the Pennsieve Agent to provide guidance and organizational support during your upload.
 If you are interested in more integrated solutions to uploading data, such as scripting your uploads into a data pipeline, contact DAT-Core to discuss options.
 All datasets will still need to be organized into the SDS upon upload and will need careful consideration to be sure these organizational standards are met.

 Reminder: if you have not yet registered with Pennsieve, you will need to request access here.
 The help pages and tutorials for the Pennsieve platform are directly available from the Pennsieve documentation.
+Don't forget to share your dataset with the Curation Team!

 And please note, for publication on the SPARC portal, all datasets MUST follow the SDS filing format and include the appropriate metadata.